 Many of you have been to Abuelo’s on 82nd and Quaker, but did you know there is now what I call, a “mini Abuelo’s”?
 You may have heard of Abuelo’s Taqueria by now.
-It has been open for close to year and I have only just discovered it in the last few months.
+It has been open for over a year now.
 I am not a food critic by any means, but I know good food when I taste it.
 So, here is why YOU will like this place as much as we do.

 Why We Like It: